Jigsaw-Code/outline-sdk/x/examples/outline-pwa/README.md

 * Follow the CapacitorJS Getting Started guide to initialize a new project: [https://capacitorjs.com/docs/getting-started](https://capacitorjs.com/docs/getting-started)

+> [!NOTE]
+> This will create a new directory containing your project.
+Make sure you run these commands relative to where you want your project to live.

    ```bash
    npm init @capacitor/app # follow the instructions - make sure to pick an app ID that's unique!
    cd <my-app-dir>